 Pintangle focuses on contemporary hand embroidery and crazy quilting.
 You will find my stitch dictionary of hand embroidery tutorials and, free hand embroidery patterns.
-I also host the Take a Stitch Tuesday (TAST) challenge here.
-I mainly focus on hand embroidery and crazy quilting as my aim is to promote and encourage hand embroidery as a form of self expression.
+I also host the Take a Stitch Tuesday (TAST) challenge here on Pintangle.
+I mainly focus on contemporary hand embroidery and crazy quilting as my aim is to promote and encourage contemporary hand embroidery as a form of self expression.